junxit/us-congress-bills-114/metadata.md

 - 2015-07-31 — Introduced in House
 - 2015-07-31 — Introduced in House
 - 2015-07-31 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-08-03 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2015-09-08 — Committee on Transportation discharged.
+- 2015-09-08 — Committee on Transportation discharged.
+- 2015-09-08 — Considered by unanimous consent. (consideration: CR H5806)
+- 2015-09-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-08 — Mr. Crawford asked unanimous consent to discharge from committee and consider.
+- 2015-09-08 — On agreeing to the resolution Agreed to without objection. (text: CR H5806)
+- 2015-09-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5806)
+- 2015-09-08 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.